VilsHub/airGabUtility/readme.md

 ## downloadPulledImages.sh
 This script is used to download images that has already been pulled and stored on the remote server.
-This is needed in case, of internet disconnection, where you would only need to specify the list of images that are needed, or down all if needed.
+This is needed in the case of internet disconnection, where you would only need to specify the list of images that are needed, or download all if needed.

 ## extractAndImportImages.sh
 This script is used to extract and import the the downloaded image to **ctr** scope